BIG DATA, OFFICIAL STATISTICS, AND PUBLIC POLICY

 Measuring Economic Activities in a Globalized World

 Examine the basis and adequacy of official statistics in measuring national economic activities within and across national borders.
-Discuss the difficulties of measuring new forms of economic transactions.

 Understanding Economic Statistics: An OECD Perspective